+THE TITLE NEVER CHANGES.
 You will still be the owner of your home and you can stay in it for as long as you desire.
 However, you must continue to pay your taxes, insurance and maintain the home according to FHA requirements.

 +What happens to property taxes and insurance?

 With a reverse mortgage loan you are still responsible for maintenance as well as paying property taxes and insurance.
-You can usually pay for these expenses with funds from the reverse mortgage loan.

 +How much of my home’s equity can I access with a reverse mortgage loan?